 This Annex provides the coordination distances required between IMT base stations and two deep space stations, one in Canberra (Australia) and the other in Madrid (Spain).

 D.2 SRS (deep space) earth station transmitter parameters

-The transmitter parameters for the SRS (deep space) earth stations are given Table D-1 below.
+The transmitter parameters for the SRS (deep space) earth stations are given Table 1.
+The SRS antenna polarization is circular.

-TABLE D-1

-Transmitter parameters for SRS (deep space) earth station